 6) if the channel is sensed to be idle during the slot durations of the additional defer duration , go to step 2; else, go to step 5;

-If an eNB has not transmitted a transmission including PDSCH on a channel on which LAA Scell(s) transmission(s) are performed after step 4 in the procedure above, the eNB may transmit a transmission including PDSCH on the channel, after sensing the channel to be idle at least in the slot durations of an additional defer duration.
+If an eNB has not transmitted a transmission including PDSCH on a channel on which LAA Scell(s) transmission(s) are performed after step 4 in the procedure above, the eNB may transmit a transmission including PDSCH on the channel, if the channel is sensed to be idle at least in a slot duration when the eNB is ready to transmit PDSCH.
+If the channel has not been sensed to be idle in a slot duration when the eNB first senses the channel after it is ready to transmit, the eNB proceeds to step 1 after sensing the channel to be idle during the slot durations of a defer duration .

 The defer duration consists of duration immediately followed by consecutive slot durations where each slot duration is , and includes an idle slot duration at start of ;